TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 Strikers specialize in dealing lots of damage to a single target at a time.
 They are offensive characters who rely on movement to position themselves in the perfect place to strike their intended target.
 Strikers are at their best when they are isolated from most combatants.

 - Paladin of the Umber Pines (primary role)
-- Paladin of the Red Wood (primary or secondary role)
+- Ranger (primary or secondary role)
 - Titan (secondary role)
-- Paladin of the Sable Spire (secondary role)
+- Elementalist (secondary role)

 ### Blasters

 Blasters specialize in attacks that target large areas or multiple enemies at once.
 They are offensive characters, but they deal less damage to individual targets than strikers.
 Blasters are at their best when someone can group up targets for them.

-- Paladin of the Sable Spire (primary role)
+- Elementalist (primary role)
-- Paladin of the Red Wood (primary or secondary role)
+- Ranger (primary or secondary role)
 - Paladin of the Umber Pines (secondary role)

 ### Controller